 On January 16 of this year, the FDIC and OCC issued the Joint Statement on Heightened Cybersecurity Risk.
 This Statement came amid increased geopolitical tensions between the U.S. and Iran and was an effort to bring awareness to the potential of a cyber attack and how financial institutions (FIs) should prepare themselves.
-The Statement does not provide any new information but rather emphasizes standards previously outlined in the Interagency Guidelines Establishing Information Security Standards and FFIEC resources.
+The Statement does not provide any new information, but rather emphasizes standards previously outlined in the Interagency Guidelines Establishing Information Security Standards and FFIEC resources.
 The Statement reminds FIs that adhering to previously recommended principles and risk mitigation strategies will help to reduce the risk of a successful cyber attack.
-The Statement highlights areas in which FIs should focus attention – response and resilience capabilities, authentication, and system configuration.
+The Statement highlights areas in which FIs should focus attentions – response and resilience capabilities, authentication, and system configuration.
 Let’s explore each of these sections in a bit more detail.

 If you have ever read my previous articles, you know I like talking about incident response – so do the regulators.
 The intention of this section in the Statement is to emphasize that sometimes, no matter how well an FI has prepared and implemented all the proper preventative controls, cyber attacks can still happen.
 Enhancing the resilience of your systems and operations against these types of attacks is key.
 In particular, it is recommended that FIs “maintain comprehensive, documented, and current, incident and business resilience plans, that address responding to and recovering from a destructive cyber attack.”
 That translates to having plans that are updated and tested and, when possible, pre-identifying law enforcement and forensic resources.